andredonandre/congestion-tax-calculator/README.md

 - First focus was to understand the code written and how it was organised in relation to the eexpected behaviour of the program.
 - I then Identified testable units of the code.
 - Wrote tests based on the requirements.
 This helped to identify parts of the program that were not working as expected.
+- Fixed bugs that I could Identify from the tests.
 - Created a blazor project as entry point to the application.
 This served also as a UI for testing purposes as well.
 - Created a c# class library project that holds the data access implmentation for Building the CMS.